-- 3 Loosen the butt plate by inserting a 3/32" Allen wrench into the single hole on the right side of the butt plate and turn the set screw counterclockwise two turns to loosen the screw (Figure 14, page 25). - 4 With your fingers, turn the large, threaded center shaft to adjust length of pull (Figure 21). - Turn the shaft clockwise to decrease the length of pull. - Turn the shaft counterclockwise to increase length of pull.
+- 2 With a 7/64" Allen wrench, loosen the two set screws on the right side of the stock plate by turning them counterclockwise one turn (Figure 25). - 3 Loosen the buttplate by inserting a 3/32" Allen wrench into the single hole on the right side of the buttplate and turning the screw counterclockwise to loosen the screw (Figure 14, page 26). - 4 With your fingers, turn the large, threaded center shaft to adjust length of pull (Figure 26). - Turn the shaft clockwise to decrease the length of pull. - Turn the shaft counterclockwise to increase length of pull.